-Awards (with the exception of Medallion awards) will be mailed to the current first-listed (in cases of joint ownership) owner on record with the ApHC as of December 31, of the year earned.
+Awards (except for Medallion awards) will be mailed to the current first listed (in cases of joint ownership) owner on record with the ApHC as of December 31, of the year earned.

 A. Classes Approved for National Points & Class Categories for Award Calculation